Weekly Economic Outlook

 Economic trends: The week ahead

-Data and reports we’re watching this week: Beyond the backlog
+Data and reports we’re watching this week: Inflation takes the spotlight

 Economic data calendar this week